vprado-dev/All-jellyfin-media-server/README.md

 </div>

 Welcome to the All-jellyfin-media-server Repository!
-This repository contains everything you need to create your own Jellyfin media server with Sonarr, Radarr, Jellyseerr, Prowlarr, Jackett, qBittorrent, and Gluetun (VPN) in a Docker Compose setup.
+This repository contains everything you need to create your own Jellyfin media server with Sonarr, Radarr, Jellyseerr, Prowlarr, Jackett, qBittorrent, and VPN (Gluetun or Tailscale) in a Docker Compose setup.
 We'll refer to the compilation of all containers as **Isyrr** to keep it simple.

+> [!NOTE]
+> **Platform Compatibility:** This setup works on any Linux distribution including **Arch Linux**, Debian, Ubuntu, and more.
+All services run in Docker containers, making them platform-agnostic.

 ![](https://img.shields.io/github/stars/Morzomb/All-jellyfin-media-server.svg)
 ![](https://img.shields.io/github/forks/Morzomb/All-jellyfin-media-server.svg)